davew-msft/2019AzureMigrateYourApps/Lab2-ContainerizingApplications/README.md

 #### Run the App!

 That is is it!
 We are done migrating the data and deploying a modern application through containers.
 The last thing to do is to run the app and make sure it works!
+(Note: the web page will render pretty quickly, but the data may take 2-3 minutes to show up.
+If it takes longer than 3-4 minutes the we should start to debug)

 1. Click on resource groups -> (your resource group)
 2. Click on your front end service resource of type 'App Service'